psalmody/databridge/README.md

-# dbutil - Data Bridging Framework
+# databridge - Data Bridging Framework

 Module-based data bridging applications.
 Takes data from source modules, outputs temporarily as a tab-delimited file and then parses to destination modules.